ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

 ## GRAPHICS
 - DLSS (deep learning super sampling) - using AI to interpolate frames and thus more cheaply increase frame rates
-- APIs
+### APIs
 - Metals - apple API
 - Vulkan - open source platform independent generic API for 3D graphics and computing, managed by Khronos Group
     - originally based on AMD's Mantle API
-        - designed to utelize multi core better and CPUs better (vs OpenGL or old directx)
+    - designed to utilize multi core better and CPUs better (vs OpenGL or old directx)
     - lower level API, similar to metals and directX 12
     - higher performance than OpenGL and Direct3D 11
 - OpenGL - older 2D/3D open-source platform independent graphics API
     - started in 1992, Khronos group inherited in 2006
     - doesnt support ray tracing or video decoding
     - really being succeeded by vulkan
 - DirectX - microsoft APIs for graphics and more

 ## GAME CONSOLES
-- Xbox
+### XBOX
-    - gen 1 - xbox, gen 2 - xbox 360,
+- gen 1 - xbox
+- gen 2 - xbox 360
 - gen 3 - xbox One, backwards compabile with xbox original and 360
 - gen 4 - xbox series X/S - fully backward compatible with xbox One (and xbox 360 and original xbox)
+### PS
 - ps5 (gen 5) - backward compatible with most ps4 games

 ## LEAGUE